mpsonntag/prodoc/odML/documentation/odML2RDF.md

     name                                    odml:name                       RDFS:label
     type                                    odml:type
     definition                              odml:description                RDFS:comment
-    repository (deprecated?)                odml:hasExternalSection         ...
+    repository                              odml:terminology
-    mapping (deprecated)                    odml:mapsTo                     RDF subProperty odml:hasSection
-    include (deprecated?)                   odml:hasExternalSection
+    include                                 see below*
-    link (deprecated?)                      odml:hasLink                    RDF subProperty odml:hasSection
-            ... link to an external section! requires the IRI of this section. reference (deprecated?)                 odml:hasReference               RDF subProperty odml:hasSection
+    link                                    see below*
+    reference                               odml:reference                  see below+
-    Sections                                odml:hasSection
+    Sections                                odml:hasSection                 see below#
+    Properties                              odml:hasProperty

+    mapping (deprecated)                    will be removed in future versions of odml

+* Resolving include and link (i.e. adding all information inherited from the respective resources, should be handled [needs to be confirmed] by the python-odml lib)

+Links (allow for a more compact tree, models an inheritance pattern, links to sections of the same type within the very same file):
+-- document: doc_1
+-- section global_foo
+    amp = 1
+    dur  = 2
+-- section bar
+    -- section local_foo (link: global_foo)
+        amp = 1.4
+    -- section local_foo2 (link: global_foo)
+        amp = 1.3

+local_foo.properties → [amp = 1.4, dur = 2]
+local_foo2.properties → [amp = 1.3, dur = 2]

+Include (same as Links but for resources in external files):
+-- document: global_doc
+-- section global_foo
+    amp = 1
+    dur  = 2

+-- document: bar_1
+    --section local_foo (include: global_doc/global_foo)
+        amp = 1.7

+-- document: bar_2
+    section local_foo (include: global_doc/global_foo)
+        amp = 1.8

+bar_1.local_foo.properties → [amp = 1.7, dur = 2]
+bar_2.local_foo.properties → [amp = 1.8, dur = 2]

++ Resolving a reference can be a URL to an external reference or a string pointing to an id in a Database.

-            ... should this be specified to hasSubSection and already be a subclass of hasSection? there are already different connectors between sections/property and section which could not be distinguished otherwise e.g. mapsToSection Properties                              odml:hasProperty
+-# should this be specified to hasSubSection and already be a subclass of hasSection? there are already different connectors between sections/property and section which could not be distinguished otherwise e.g. mapsToSection

 ### Property